-MAD MEN REVIEW: Season 7 Episode 5 — Betty Draper Francis (January Jones) finally takes a stand in Episode 5 – and weren’t we all cheering?
+Betty Draper Francis (January Jones) finally takes a stand in Mad Men Season 7 Episode 5 – and weren’t we all cheering?
 It’s 1969, after all, and the Women’s Movement is in full swing.
-Betty’s finally sick and tired of living under society’s expectations (not to mention her mother’s) of just what kind of woman and wife she’s supposed to be.
+Betty’s finally sick and tired of living under society’s expectations (not to mention her mother’s) about just what kind of woman and wife she’s supposed to be.
 She isn’t much happier about being Henry Francis’ surrogate Emily Post, either.

 Does this retort from her own daughter actually penetrate Betty?
 Could Sally possibly be the catalyst for saving her mother as well as her Dad?
 Because – not too much later Betty yells back at Henry (no more frozen Betty!): “You’re sorry you forgot to inform me what I’m supposed to think?
 Guess what?
 I think all by myself!”